Lossless compression: Cryptography

-Genetics and Genomics
+Genetics and genomics

 Genetics compression algorithms (not to be confused with genetic algorithms) are the latest generation of lossless algorithms that compress data (typically sequences of nucleotides) using both conventional compression algorithms and specific algorithms adapted to genetic data.
 In 2012, a team of scientists from Johns Hopkins University published the first genetic compression algorithm that does not rely on external genetic databases for compression.
 HAPZIPPER was tailored for HapMap data and achieves over 20-fold compression (95% reduction in file size), providing 2- to 4-fold better compression much faster than leading general-purpose compression utilities.

 Genomic sequence compression algorithms, also known as DNA sequence compressors, explore the fact that DNA sequences have characteristic properties, such as inverted repeats.
 The most successful compressors are XM and GeCo.
 For eukaryotes XM is slightly better in compression ratio, though for sequences larger than 100 MB its computational requirements are impractical.

 Executables

 Self-extracting executables contain a compressed application and a decompressor.
 When executed, the decompressor transparently decompresses and runs the original application.
-This is especially often used in demo coding, where competitions are held for demos with strict size limits, as small as 1k.
+This is especially often used in demo coding, where competitions are held for demos with strict size limits, as small as 1 kilobyte.
 This type of compression is not strictly limited to binary executables, but can also be applied to scripts, such as JavaScript.